 Michael Best is pleased to announce the agenda for our 29th Annual Labor & Employment Relations Law Seminar.
 We invite you to join us for this leading event attended by hundreds of human resources professionals, business executives, and legal counsel.
 Michael Best will provide legal updates on a variety of labor and employment related topics to help lead and protect your organization in 2017.

-The seminar will kick off with keynote speaker Marc Freedman, Executive Director of Labor Law Policy for the U.S. Chamber of Commerce, who will discuss the Trump administration’s impact on labor and employment landscape in a Q&A style session.
+The seminar will kick off with keynote speaker Marc Freedman, Executive Director of Labor Law Policy for the U.S. Chamber of Commerce, who will discuss the Trump administration’s impact on the labor and employment landscape in a Q&A style session.
 Marc will be followed by the Annual Labor & Employment Law Update, during which Practice Group Chair Amy Schmidt Jones will bring attendees up to speed on key legal developments and cases from the past year.

 The seminar will then break out into a series of sessions and workshops on varying topics relevant to professionals across industries, from cybersecurity and employee benefits to immigration and employment liability.
 Workshop topics and details are noted below.